wp-plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 *New* in version 3.0:

-* New BitCoin and LiteCoin buttons
+* New Bitcoin and Litecoin buttons
+* Code cleaning

 = Reference =